 Let’s be honest - this is what most people have come to Disney+ for in the first place.
 The Mandalorian is a live-action Star Wars spin-off by Jon Favreau.
-If you’d like to see a Western take on the biggest space franchise out there - and watch one of the cutest side-characters ever (no spoilers) - then this is one to watch.
+If you’d like to see a Western take on the biggest space franchise out there - and watch one of the cutest side-characters ever - then this is one to watch.

 Star Wars: The Clone Wars

-Sadly Genndy Tartakovsky’s phenomenal 2D Clone Wars series is nowhere to be found on Disney+, but the CGI follow-up is still well worth a watch - as is the follow-up Star Wars Rebels and Star Wars Resistance.
+Sadly Genndy Tartakovsky’s phenomenal 2D Clone Wars series is nowhere to be found on Disney+, but the CGI follow-up is well worth a watch - as are the sequel series Star Wars Rebels and Star Wars Resistance.

 Anyone who’s ever seen Fox’s ‘90s X-Men series is already humming the theme tune to themselves while reading this - it’s impossible not to.
 Probably the best thing to come out of the Disney/Fox merger is this - and the similar Spider-Man series - making it onto the Disney streaming service, thanks to its potent mix of golden era X-Men costumes, high melodrama, and totally rad guitar riffs.

 Ever wanted to see Jeff Goldblum deliver deep dives on niche subjects, whilst reacting in a very ‘Jeff Goldblum’ way?
 This is the perfect one for you.
 Though many may pen this as a documentary, the educational aspects are fleeting in comparison to some of the hilarious opinions and reactions of the host.
 All in all, a fun Sunday afternoon watch.

 Regular schlub Fry is accidentally cryogenically frozen and wakes up a thousand years into the future, into a world of aliens, robots, and most of the same mundane problems as the 21st century.